cyphercodes/location-picker/README.md

 ### locationPicker(elementId, pluginOptions, mapOptions)

-Returns a reference to the LocationPicker object
+Returns a reference to the locationPicker object

 #### `elementId`:
 The ID of the HTML element you want to initialize the plugin on.